ClueRide/front-end-common/src/providers/profile/README.md

 # Collaborations
 Profile Service works with:
-- Back-end REST API to retrieve current session's principal.
+- Back-end REST API to retrieve current session's Member record.
 - Clients requesting Email Address or the URL of the user's image.
+- Clients requesting the Member ID of logged in user.
 - Confirmation Page informs the profile of confirmation status and notifies listeners of this event.